rombrew/gp/README.md

 GP is aimed to be simple and fast tool to analyse numerical data.
 It does not claim to replace all other plotters.
 The main platforms are GNU/Linux and Windows.
-GP can be embedded to any third-party SDL2 based application.
+GP can be embedded to any third-party SDL based application.

 ## Features